Pulling The Plug

-Sometimes you have to look at a loss like a loss and whether you have a contingency plan in place or not.. just stop the bleeding”.
+Sometimes you have to look at a loss like a loss and whether you have a contingency plan in place or not… just “stop the bleeding”.
 Sometimes you just want to get going while the going is good.

-In many situations (e.g., being upside down financially, loss of traffic due to significant changes in demographic, loss of available workforce to draw upon, changes in partnerships, public works impacts due to city or state projects, unsafe working conditions, uncertainty of the future, etc..) sometimes it does make sense to just walk away but before doing so - be sure to carefully evaluate your total financial, legal and overall brand exposure:
+In any situation (e.g., being upside down financially, loss of traffic due to significant changes in demographic, loss of available workforce to draw upon, changes in partnerships, public works impacts due to city or state projects, unsafe working conditions, uncertainty of the future, etc..) sometimes it does make sense to just move on but before doing so - be sure to carefully evaluate your total: financial, legal and overall brand exposure: